 - Snack-sized protein shake or fruit smoothie (like this)

 - Apple slices & peanut butter sandwiches

 - Sliced cucumber with cream cheese on sliced whole wheat pita bread

 Healthy snacking is easy when you have quick options (and plan in advance).

 Knowing what your options are is the key to healthy snacking.
-Most of the time, we get “bored” with our snacks, which leads to terrible choices.
-Or we don’t plan ahead, which also leads to terrible choices.
+Most of the time, we get “bored” with our snacks, which leads to choices we don’t feel happy about.
+Or we don’t plan ahead, which also leads to getting hangry!